 Many of the photos you will see of Porto show the Luis I bridge on the right, the river in the foreground and the bishop’s house high on the hill.
-Below the bishop’s house are a cluster of houses cascading down to the riverfront.
-These buildings form the historical district of Ribeira.
-It is one of the oldest areas in Porto, and is now UNESCO listed.
+Below the bishop’s house is a cluster of houses cascading down to the riverfront.
+These buildings form the historic district of Ribeira.
+It is one of the oldest areas in Porto and is now UNESCO listed.

 Spend an hour or two winding your way down through the old, colourful houses until you reach the square on the riverbank.
 This is a major tourist spot, filled with restaurants, bars and cafes.
 This is a lovely place to sit in the evenings, have some tapas and a drink, and enjoy the views across the River Douro as the sun goes down.
 Beware though, it is popular, so expect to be paying tourist prices here.

-It’s unlikely that you will be able to miss Luis I Bridge while you are in Porto, but just in case, do make it a point to have a look up close.
+It’s unlikely that you will be able to miss the Dom Luís I Bridge while you are in Porto, but just in case, do make it a point to have a look up close.
 This double-decker bridge was built in 1886 by the one and only Gustave Eiffel.
 Yes, the same guy who built the famous tower in Paris.

 Admire some of the many Churches